djangodeployment/django-deployment-book/02-dns.rst

 mydomain.com and www.mydomain.com, and you should understand that you need to replace "$DOMAIN" with your actual domain.

-These four records are normally all that you need to set.
+These four records are normally all you need to set.
 In theory you can set www.$DOMAIN to point to a different server than $DOMAIN, but this is uncommon.
 You can also define ftp.$DOMAIN and whateverelse.$DOMAIN, but this is often not needed.

 The TTL, meaning "time to live", is the maximum allowed caching time.
 When a name server asks the domain's name server for the IPv4 address of